SpongeBob SquarePants season 7: Production

 In 2011, Nickelodeon debuted an anthology series, Legends of Bikini Bottom, of six seventh-season episodes in the show.
 It was released on January 27, 2011, on the online social networking service Facebook before it aired on the cable channel Nickelodeon.
 "Trenchbillies" was the first episode to air on Facebook and was written by Aaron Springer and Richard Pursel, with Andrew Overtoom serving as animation director.
 Nickelodeon said on January 27 that SpongeBob SquarePants has more than 16 million "friends" on Facebook.
 The decision of airing the series online was aimed at attracting "the young and the restless hooked to the internet and the social media."
 In a press release, Brown Johnson said, "The anthology format of Legends of Bikini Bottom provides a great opportunity to try something new where we can give SpongeBobs 16 million fans on Facebook a first look, in addition to new content on-air".
 Each episode was available for two weeks on Facebook.
 The other four called "Sponge-Cano!", "The Main Drain", "The Monster Who Came to Bikini Bottom" and "Welcome to the Bikini Bottom Triangle" premiered on Nickelodeon in an hour-long special on January 28, 2011.

 Animation was handled overseas in South Korea at Rough Draft Studios.
 Animation directors credited with episodes in the seventh season included Andrew Overtoom, Alan Smart, and Tom Yasumi.
-Episodes were written by a team of writers, which consisted of Casey Alexander, Steven Banks, Luke Brookshier, Nate Cash, Zeus Cervas, Sean Charmatz, Derek Ivesen, Mr. Lawrence, Dani Michaeli, Richard Pursel, and Aaron Springer.
+Episodes were written by a team of writers, which consisted of Casey Alexander, Steven Banks, Luke Brookshier, Nate Cash, Zeus Cervas, Sean Charmatz, Derek Iversen, Mr. Lawrence, Dani Michaeli, Richard Pursel, and Aaron Springer.
 The season was storyboarded by Alexander, Brookshier, Cash, Cervas, Charmatz, and Springer.